panacloud/bootcamp-2020/README.md

 [How To Test Your React Apps With The React Testing Library](https://www.smashingmagazine.com/2020/07/react-apps-testing-library/)

-### Bootcamp 2020 Project 7A: Rebuild the Expense Tracker App with React and TypeScript it should be a Progressive Web App (PWA) and write 10+ Automated Tests and deploy it on [Netlify](https://www.netlify.com/)
+### Bootcamp 2020 Project 7B: Write 10+ Automated Tests for the Expense Tracker App and Quiz App built in Project 7A

-Note: Build CI/CD pipeline with GitHub Actions
+Note: While Building the CI/CD pipeline make sure the app passes all the automated tests before deployment

 ## Class 19 and 20 Learn Gatsby.js and Headless CMS